US STOCKS-Bernanke disappointment pushes Wall St lower

 Among bank shares, JPMorgan (JPM.N) fell 3.8 percent to $33.51, the biggest decliner on the Dow.
 Bank of America Corp (BAC.N) fell 3.7 percent to $7.20.
 The S&P 500 financial sector index .GSPF lost 2.3 percent.

-The VIX volatility index .VIX, a measure of expected market turbulence, rose 2.8 percent to 34.32.
-Although down from levels seen in August, it is still elevated compared with early in the year.
+The VIX volatility index .VIX, a measure of expected market turbulence, rose 3 percent to 34.37.
+Although down from levels seen in August, it is still at elevated levels compared with early in the year.

 The current market conditions mean that short-term views are dominating and company fundamentals are taking a back seat.